yret1/yret1/README.md

 On my portfolio webpage you can check out my current techstack, some of my recent projects and current ideas.

 I have also added the ability to send me emails trough a nice looking form.

+I try to keep the portfolio updated and every so often i redesign it.

 Check it out [here](https://www.yret1.se/)